PPC for Lead Generation: the right way to generate more leads

 How do you generate leads through PPC?

-Here are some of the strategies used to generate leads with PPC campaigns:
+Here are some of the strategies used to generate new leads with PPC campaigns:

 Target the right audience